In the early days of running a software company, collecting payments was pretty straightforward.

 A customer buys a license for your software, and they get the product (either through a download, a CD or even more old school—floppy disks).

-Fast forward to today when most software companies use a Subscription as a service (SaaS business model, and things aren’t as simple.
+Fast forward to today when most software companies use a SaaS (Software as a Service) business model, and things aren’t as simple.

 You have to deal with recurring payments, multiple pricing plans, annual vs monthly payments, add-ons, variable payments and the list goes on.